Peterb1700/Advanced-SQL-Analysis---Spotify-Dataset-/README.md

 WHERE energy_liveness_ratio > 1.2
 ORDER BY 2 DESC
 ```

-5. **Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.**
+5. **Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+	Returns Despacito, Shape of You, See You Again, Wheels On the Bus, Uptown Funk.**

 ```sql
 SELECT